 This meatball recipe is straightforward; you will see how simple it is to follow the steps below.

-Add the tomatoes and cook on medium heat until the olive oil surfaces.
+Step 2: Add the tomatoes and cook on medium heat until the olive oil surfaces.

-Add the rest of the sauce ingredients, and cook for 2 minutes.
+Step 3: Add the rest of the sauce ingredients, and cook for 2 minutes.

-Add the meatballs, with its juices, to the sauce.
+Step 5: Add the meatballs, with its juices, to the sauce.
 Let it cook for 3 minutes.

-To garnish, you can sprinkle chopped parsley.
+Step 7: To garnish, you can sprinkle chopped parsley.

 💭 COOKING TIPS

 - Do not over-fry the meatballs, or they will turn dry.
-Remember that the frying is just to seal the juices within the meatballs; the rest of the cooking will be in the sauce.
+Remember that the frying is just to seal the juices of the meatballs; the rest of the cooking will be in the sauce.

-🍲 MORE DINNER RECIPES YOU'LL LOVE
+🍲 MORE MEATBALL RECIPES

 📖 Recipe